 One of the best things about being a child is that you're allowed to have a vivid imagination and believe things that might turn out not to be logical when you are grown-up.
-There are few Christian children in North America that don't believe that Santa will come to their homes in Markham or apartment in Minneapolis on Christmas Eve and that the Easter Bunny will hide eggs for them on Easter Sunday morning.
+There are few Christian children in North America that don't believe that Santa will come to their homes on Christmas Eve and that the Easter Bunny will hide eggs for them on Easter Sunday morning.
 And most kids are excited when they lose a tooth because that means a visit from the Tooth Fairy.

 The origin of the tooth fairy dates back to hundreds of years ago when parents used to bury their children's lost baby teeth outside and sometimes reward them with money when they lost their first tooth.
-There is Norse mythology that dates back long before even the oldest King West lofts to the thirteenth century that talks about a tooth fee that was paid to children for the loss of their teeth.
-Now, while people are living in something closer to a new modern condominium for rent in Toronto than a house made of wood in the mountains, most children receive money for each of the baby teeth that they loose.
+There is Norse mythology that dates back long before the thirteenth century that talks about a tooth fee that was paid to children for the loss of their teeth.
+Now, while people are living in something closer to a condominium than a house made of wood in the mountains, most children receive money for each of the baby teeth that they loose.

 The amount that a child gets for their lost tooth usually depends on the economic status of their family and the country that they are living in.
-A recent study found that the average for American children and those living in places like a Toronto loft is a little over two dollars and fifty cents a tooth.
+A recent study found that the average for American children is a little over two dollars and fifty cents a tooth.
 For a child that is at the age where they are still getting their adult teeth, this is still something to get excited about and to look forward to.

 There are customs when it comes to children losing teeth throughout the world but the character of the tooth fairy is mostly in Western culture.
 Some Asian countries have their kids throw their lost teeth on the roof while in the Middle East it is thrown into the sky to Allah.